kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Cleverness is not wisdom. - Euripides
+    ## Love and friendship exclude each other. - Jean de La Bruyère